 The minor in Building Service Engineering covers the areas of;

-Mechatronics is a multidisciplinary field that combines several types of engineering – electrical and electronic, computer, and mechanical and refers to the skill sets needed in the contemporary, advanced automated manufacturing industry.
-Essentially, mechatronic engineers create simpler and smarter systems.
-Mechatronics lays an essential foundation for the expected growth in automation and manufacturing in Sri Lanka and the world.
+Mechatronics is a multidisciplinary field that combines several types of engineering (electrical and electronic, computer, and mechanical) and refers to the skill set needed in the contemporary, advanced automated manufacturing industry.
+Mechatronics experts create simpler, smarter systems and are an essential foundation for the expected growth in automation and manufacturing in Sri Lanka and the world.
 Graduates with Mechatronics engineering knowledge will be at the forefront of rapidly transforming technologies, and work to design and create control systems, robots, innovative machines, and products that make people’s lives easier and their work more efficient.
 They will be able to revolutionize industries like agriculture, farming, mining and transport by developing automated systems that improve reliability and increase productivity.

 The minor in Mechatronics Engineering covers the areas of;